Drivecations & Memories!

 But a few more trips and then I figured, it was getting boring for the man and I had no escape really from these long drives because we were taking one almost every month & then we had kids – with those devils around there was no way I was getting any sleep.
 So I adapted to being more vigilant ….
 Or let’s say discovering the joys of self drive holidays!

-Earlier there used to be route maps, signage which was followed… or the age-old Indian way of and asking locals….
+Earlier there used to be route maps and signages which were followed… or the age-old Indian way of asking locals….
 Stopping by at a shop or asking a vendor which is the right route ahead… Making friendly conversations.
 All that changed for GPS on our phones.

 The arrangements for a long drive, carrying some home-made food for the road, leaving at ungodly hours so as to beat the traffic, followed by the magic that unfolds at Dawn, witnessing the sunrise while driving, multiple stops for delectable food en route, each town has it’s own characteristic and peculiarity in fare, making numerable stops to savor them, finding a local juice vendor right outside the fields, for fruits fresh off the farm and relish a glass of juice right in the middle of the fields.